KeyserDSoze/RepositoryFramework/src/RepositoryFramework.Api.Client/README.md

 or a specific interceptor for every model

-    public static IServiceCollection AddRepositoryClientSpecificInterceptor<T, TKey, TInterceptor>(this IServiceCollection services, ServiceLifetime serviceLifetime = ServiceLifetime.Scoped)
+    public static IServiceCollection AddRepositoryClientSpecificInterceptor<T, TInterceptor>(this IServiceCollection services, ServiceLifetime serviceLifetime = ServiceLifetime.Scoped)
-        where TInterceptor : class, IRepositoryClientInterceptor<T, TKey>
+        where TInterceptor : class, IRepositoryClientInterceptor<T>
         where TKey : notnull

-or a specific interceptor for every model with a object type key (default key)

-    public static IServiceCollection AddRepositoryClientSpecificInterceptor<T, TInterceptor>(this IServiceCollection services, ServiceLifetime serviceLifetime = ServiceLifetime.Scoped)
-        where TInterceptor : class, IRepositoryClientInterceptor<T, object>
+Maybe you can use it to add a token as JWT o another pre-request things.